 Incorporating Color into Writing

 When I wrote For Position Only, I got out my Crayola 64-crayon box with the built-in sharpener and colored vividly, rarely staying inside the lines.
 I mostly focused on various shades of red and green.
-While it is established in Being Jane that Craig Keller’s favorite color is red, the color laces through For Position Only, creating a mood, metaphor or theme in many scenes.
+While it is established in Camera Ready that Craig Keller’s favorite color is red, the color laces through For Position Only, creating a mood, metaphor or theme in many scenes.

 Red in all its Angry, Fearful Glory: